hyperledger/fabric-private-chaincode/samples/chaincode/cc-tools-demo/README.md

 This tutorial shows how to build, install and test a Go Chaincode developed using the [CC-Tools]() framework and integrating it with the Fabric Private Chaincode (FPC) framework.

-This tutorial illustrates a simple use case where we follow the [cc-tools-demo]() chaincode which is based on standard fabric and then convert it to an FPC chaincode achieving FPC security capabilities.
+This tutorial illustrates a simple use case where we follow the [cc-tools-demo]() chaincode which is based on standard Fabric and then convert it to an FPC chaincode achieving FPC security capabilities.

-This tutorial is based on the [FPC with CC-Tools integration project]() and all our design choices are explained here in the [design document]()
+This tutorial is based on the [FPC with CC-Tools integration project]() and all our design choices are explained here in the [design document]().
 Here are the steps to accomplish this:

 * Clone and copy the cc-tools-demo chaincode
-* Edit the chaincode to became an FPC chaincode instead of normal fabric
+* Modify the chaincode to use FPC
-* Build your FPC Go Chaincode
+* Build your FPC CC-tools-demo chaincode
 * Launch a Fabric network
 * Install and instantiate your chaincode
 * Invoke transactions by using the FPC simple-cli